Vaccinations are one of the best ways to protect against many serious diseases.

 Vaccines on theNational Immunisation Scheduleare free.
 Other vaccines are funded only for people at particular risk of disease.
 You can choose to pay for vaccines that you are not eligible to receive for free.

 The following vaccines are available in New Zealand.
 Some are given as routine vaccinations, in keeping with the New Zealand immunisation schedule.
-Others are given in special cases, eg, when a person has an increased chance of getting an infection – this could be due to high-risk exposure at work, international travel or if a person has reduced immunity, such as elderly people, pregnant women and people having chemotherapy or organ transplant.
+Others are given in special cases, eg, when you have an increased chance of getting an infection.
+This could be due to high-risk exposure at work, international travel or if you have reduced immunity, such as elderly people, pregnant women and people having chemotherapy or organ transplant.

 Routine vaccinations are a series of vaccines that are offered free to babies, children, adolescents and adults.